ElectiveNodejs/07_database/README.md

 # 07 Database
 <img src="/img/mongodb.png"  width="100%">

-Today we will add database functionallity to our application.
+Today we will add database functionallity to our applications.
 The database for this will not be a relational database as the MySql or MsSql databases, but a NoSql database called MongoDb.

 ## Agenda: